 At a Glance: Nespresso Vertuo Plus Review

 No, the coffee quality won’t be better than an expert barista using fresh ground beans.
 But that doesn’t mean it isn’t very enjoyable.
+Giving up some quality for convenience is the trade off with all single serve machines.

 Pros